ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why small rituals feel like survival tools
+   - Exploring a day where you question every habit you have
    - Finding the satirical angle
    - Making it relatable and timeless